 Many of us know what thyroid and thyroxine are, and at least one person with a thyroid-related condition.
-During your visit to the doctor’s office, your doctor might have asked you to get your labs done to assess a thyroid status too.
+During your visit to the doctor’s office, your doctor might have asked you to get your labs done to assess your thyroid status too.
 Thyroid-related conditions are commonly due to either rise or fall of thyroid hormone levels in your body.
 Measuring your basal body temperature for several consecutive days using a thyroid temperature chart is the most efficient way to track your hypothyroid status.
 CareClinic app offers appropriate features to help you maintain a thyroid temperature chart.

 Thyroxine is a hormone produced by the thyroid glands of your endocrine system.
 Thyroid glands are small, butterfly-shaped gland which lies just at the base of your neck.
 It produces hormones called triiodothyronine (T3) and thyroxine (T4).
 These hormones have an enormous impact on your health, affecting all aspects of your metabolism.

 It is supporting many essential bodily functions, including maintaining the basal temperature of your body.
 Tracking basal temperature can be used to help you to identify the presence of altered thyroid hormone levels.
+Body temperature rises when you exercise or do any activity that makes you sweat.
+However, if your thyroid is not functioning properly, you may find that your body temperature rises even when you are not doing any physical activity.
+This can be a sign that you have an overactive thyroid, or hyperthyroidism.

 - Increasing or decreasing body temperature.

-- Control the rate of metabolism – i.e., rate of burning the calories, affecting weight loss or weight gain.
+- Control the rate of metabolism – i.e., rate of burning calories, affecting weight loss or weight gain.

 - Alter (slow down or speed up) your heart rate.